tomokuni/NullableUnitGenerator/README.md

 }
 ```

 You can attach this attribute with any specified underlying type to `readonly partial struct`.

-‚±‚Ì‘®«‚ÍA`readonly partial struct`‚Éw’è‚³‚ê‚½Šî–{Œ^‚Æˆê‚É•t‚¯‚é‚±‚Æ‚ª‚Å‚«‚Ü‚·B
+ã“ã®å±æ€§ã¯ã€`readonly partial struct`ã«æŒ‡å®šã•ã‚ŒãŸåŸºæœ¬å‹ã¨ä¸€ç·’ã«ä»˜ã‘ã‚‹ã“ã¨ãŒã§ãã¾ã™ã€‚

 ```csharp
 [UnitOf(typeof(Guid))]